Senate seeks solution to open U.S. government, Trump insists on wall

 A Reuters/Ipsos poll last week found more than half of Americans blamed Trump for the shutdown even as he has sought to shift blame to Democrats after saying last month he would be “proud” to close the government for border security.

-Reporting by Richard Cowan and Susan Cornwell; Writing by Jeff Mason; Editing by Bill Trott and Peter Cooney
+Reporting by Richard Cowan, Susan Cornwell and Steve Holland; Writing by Jeff Mason; Editing by Bill Trott and Peter Cooney